Student Services Team

-Brittany is a non-denominational Chaplain who works with students who are referred to her.
+The school has a non-denominational Chaplain who works with students who are referred to her.
 To refer your child, please complete a form in the front office.
-Brittany assists students who need support socially and emotionally, and liaises with teachers and the Student Services Team.
-Brittany also works with parents and families on a case by case basis.
+The Chaplain assists students who need support socially and emotionally and liaises with teachers and the Student Services Team.
+The Chaplain also works with parents and families on a case by case basis.

 School Nurse: Trish Taylor